saasmanual/website/src/content/moving-to-aws/index.md

 ### SaaS Manual Website

-Everything which is specific to the SaaS Manual website lives in the [website repository](https://github.com/saasmanual/website).
+Everything specific to the SaaS Manual website lives in the [website repository](https://github.com/saasmanual/website).
 The required infrastructure for the website is located in the `infra` folder.
 And the source for the website itself in the `src` directory.
-Here the interesting part really is the setup of the pipeline which I described earlier.
-The CDK has a "construct" which allows you to setup a pipeline with just a few lines of code.
+Here the interesting part is the setup of the pipeline which I described earlier.
+The CDK has a "construct" that allows you to set up a pipeline with just a few lines of code.

 ```
 const pipeline = new CdkPipeline(this, 'Website', {